Memphis vs. SMU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 7

 - Computer Predicted Total: 144.3

-Memphis' record against the spread so far this season is 5-7-0, and SMU's is 8-5-0.
-In terms of going over the point total, games involving the Tigers are 8-4-0 and the Mustangs are 3-10-0.
-Memphis is 4-6 against the spread and 9-1 overall in its last 10 games, while SMU has gone 7-3 against the spread and 7-3 overall.
+Memphis has a 5-7-0 record against the spread so far this season compared to SMU, who is 8-5-0 ATS.
+The Tigers are 8-4-0 and the Mustangs are 3-10-0 in terms of going over the point total.
+Memphis has a 4-6 record against the spread while going 9-1 overall over the last 10 games.
+SMU has gone 7-3 against the spread and 7-3 overall in its last 10 games.

 Bet on this or any college basketball matchup at BetMGM